-It is normal for you to feel like you are explaining to a group of amnesiacs that they must use CRM.
-Bad habits will usually resurface once the initial threat has subsided.
-This is why encouraging is more useful than demanding.
-By rewarding the use of CRM, you increase the positive impact of this behaviour, which improves your chance of changing it!
+If you feel like you're explaining to amnesiacs that they need to use the CRM, it's normal.
+Once the threat is dissipated, bad habits usually resume.
+That's why encouragement is more effective than demanding.
+By gratifying the use of the CRM, you amplify the positive impact of this behavior, which improves your chances of modifying it!

-A few ways of using gratification to improve the adoption of your CRM:
+Here are a few ways to provide gratification to enhance the adoption of your CRM:

-- Prioritize > Create an interactive list in your CRM that rank the most experienced to the least consistent employees.
+Rank > Create an interactive list within your CRM that ranks users from the most experienced to the least diligent.

-- Gamification > Gameplay encourages your employees by creating a friendly competition.
+Make it a game > Gamification can encourage your employees by creating a playful competition.

-4- Use the data report as a basis for the discussion between the employee and their supervisor.
+4 – Use data reporting as a basis for discussion between the employee and their superior

-The sales pipeline is a very useful BI tool which allows you to know the accurate progress of opportunities.
-But when it is newly integrated into CRM, the opportunities must be entered as quickly as possible by the sales team.
-This new approach maybe resisted by sellers who got accustomed to trusting their intuition.
-How do you encourage them to use CRM?
+The sales pipeline is a very useful business intelligence tool to track the exact progress of opportunities.
+However, when it is newly implemented in the CRM, salespeople need to enter information about opportunities as quickly as possible.
+However, some salespeople who are accustomed to relying on their intuition may resist this new practice.
+How can you encourage them to use the CRM?

-The key is to create a report as a basis of discussion between the employee and their supervisor.
-The sales person will then be able to efficiently discuss their activities with their supervisor.
-It is therefore in the interest of the salespeople to update the progress of their work.
-This allows the supervisor to better prioritize the tasks of the different salespeople and know if they will have any additional needs.
-This avoids overloading the seller with work.
+The key is to create a report that will serve as a basis for discussion between the employee and their superior.
+The salesperson can then effectively discuss their activities with their superior.
+Salespeople have an interest in keeping their work progress updated.
+The supervisor can better prioritize tasks for different salespeople and determine if there are any additional needs.
+This helps avoid a situation where the salesperson becomes overwhelmed.

-The 4 tips we have just mentioned, will help you to connect your team to your CRM.
-There are several other strategies and approaches that can be used to promote user adoption.
-For greater efficiency, these strategies must be planned at all stages of a CRM implementation project.
-You will learn more about this in our next series of articles, which will focus on techniques to increase CRM acceptance among employees.
+The four tips we just discussed will help you rally your team around your CRM.
+Several other strategies and approaches can also improve user adoption.
+For greater effectiveness, these should be planned at every stage of a CRM implementation project.
+You will learn more in our upcoming series of articles dedicated to techniques for increasing employee acceptance of the CRM.

-Modern BI tools can allow your employees to better understand the benefits they will gain from contributing to CRM.
-There are many other CRM challenges that can be solved using BI.
-As seen in previous articles, business intelligence can help optimize the customer experience, make decisions based on facts, or get a single version of the truth in your reports.
+Modern BI tools allow your employees to better see the value of contributing to the CRM.
+Many other CRM challenges can be solved through BI.
+As we have seen in previous articles, business intelligence can help optimize the customer experience, make data-driven decisions, and achieve a single version of the truth in your reports.